williamcaseylucas/digital-hippo/README.md

   - can also choose lexigal
 - yarn add react-hook-form @hookform/resolvers zod sonner
 - yarn add @trpc/client @trpc/next @trpc/react-query @trpc/server @tanstack/react-query
+  - yarn add @tanstack/react-query@4.36.1

+## forms

+- You can either grab form input by attaching id's to elements and then putting an action={onSubmit} on the form tag where you have formData: FormData and you use formData.get() as string and then have some useAction hook to validate with zod that the types are correct
+- Or, you can use useForm which takes in a generic type (which gives info as to what should be passed in / returned) and 'useForm' accepts a zodResolver which does type safety from the server component directly
+  - You use onSubmit={handleSubmit(onSubmit)} on the form component with this method where handleSubmit was a prop from 'useForm' and onSubmit is a custom method we write
+  - If you {...register('email')} or 'password' in a prop, this identifies which components are which

 ## trpc

 - typescript for frontend and backend
+- create /trpc folder with files provided
+- add /app/api/trpc/[trpc]/route.ts that has a GET and POST handler
+- from client component, we can say const { data } = trpc.anyApiRoute.useQuery(); where anyApiRoute is defined within our index.ts in /trpc
+  - this allows for type safety for every query we make

 ## Sign up